semantalytics/awesome-semantic-web/README.md

 - [rio](https://github.com/oxigraph/rio) - Rio is a low level library which provides conformant and fast parsers and formatters for RDF related file formats.
 - [rdf-rs](https://github.com/scholtzan/rdf-rs) - rdf is a library for the Resource Description Framework (RDF) and SPARQL implemented in Rust.
 - [rome](https://github.com/vandenoever/rome) - Rome is an RDF library written in safe Rust.
+- [atomic-lib](https://crates.io/crates/atomic-lib) - Library for managing and (de)serializaing Atomic Data, a strict subset of RDF.

 ### Scala